 - scar tissue breakdown.

-The effect of ultrasound via an increase in local blood flow can be used to help reduce local swelling and chronic inflammation, and, according to some studies, promote bone fracture healing.
-The intensity or power density of the ultrasound can be adjusted depending on the desired effect.
-A greater power density (measured in watt/cm2) is often used in cases where scar tissue breakdown is the goal.
+According to some studies, therapeutic ultrasound via an increase in local blood flow may help reduce local swelling and chronic inflammation and, promote bone fracture healing.
+Your physiotherapist can adjust the intensity or power density of the ultrasound, depending on the desired effect.
+A higher power density (measured in watt/cm2) may soften or breakdown scar tissue.

-Ultrasound can also be used to achieve phonophoresis.
-This is a non-invasive way of administering medications to tissues below the skin; perfect for patients who are uncomfortable with injections.
-With this technique, the ultrasonic energy forces the medication through the skin.
-Cortisone, used to reduce inflammation, is one of the more commonly used substances delivered in this way.
+Ultrasound can assist phonophoresis.
+This treatment is a non-invasive way of administering medications to tissues below the skin, perfect for patients who are uncomfortable with injections.
+With this technique, the ultrasonic energy forces the drug through the skin.
+Cortisone used to reduce inflammation is one of the more commonly used substances delivered in this way.

 The most common conditions treated with ultrasound include soft tissue injuries such as tendonitis (or tendinitis if you prefer), non-acute joint swelling and muscle spasm.
 Most muscle and ligament injuries can benefit from therapeutic ultrasound.

 Mastitis or Blocked Milk Ducts may respond positively to therapeutic ultrasound.

 A typical non-thermal ultrasound treatment will take less than 10-minutes.
 In cases where scar tissue breakdown is the goal, this treatment time can be much longer.
 During the procedure, the head of the ultrasound probe constant motion.
 If kept in continuous motion, the patient should feel no discomfort at all.